 Divorce Lawyer Secrets

 You are going to have to do the work in your divorce.
 This is tough.
-We know it is tough – no matter which party you are in the divorce.
+We know it is tough – no matter if you’re the husband or the wife in the divorce.
 It is tough when you never planned for divorce.
 It is tough when you want to stay married.
 But, here you are.
-You are going to have to look at your finances, your assets, your debts, your relationship with your kids, and many more things.
+Going through divorce means that you are going to have to look at your finances, your assets, your debts, your relationship with your kids, and many more things.
 Do the work and be prepared when you divorce attorney needs you to be.
 If your divorce attorney is forced to ask you for information many times, that is going to be more time and more expense for you.

 Communicate with your divorce attorney and her office.
 Remember that you hired the office for a purpose.
-Your lawyer is attempting to complete work for you, advocate for you, and represent your interests in your divorce, at your request.
+Your divorce lawyer is attempting to complete work for you, advocate for you, and represent your interests in your divorce, at your request.
 Your attorney’s professional relationship with you is based on communication.
 Relationships, even professional, need communication.
-When your lawyer emails you, respond to the emails.
-When your lawyer’s office calls you, return the call.
+When your divorce lawyer emails you, respond to the emails.
+When your divorce lawyer’s office calls you, return the call.
 When you are requested to complete something, do it.
 If something changes in your case, send an update email or call your lawyer’s office to let your lawyer know.
+(This also saves you money, because your lawyer will be up to date.)
 It is ultimately more expensive to not communicate with your lawyer’s office than it is to just do it on the front end.

 Call the office to schedule your appointment with Jill O’Connell today.
 940-497-5454